Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A vehicle displaying the proper Residential Parking Permit (metered and non-metered) is not required to move every two (2) hours.
 But, the permit holder of a vehicle displaying a Residential Parking Permit (metered and non-metered) must still comply with all other applicable local, state, or federal laws including, but not limited to, garbage and street sweeping nights and special events.

 Visitors Permits – A resident of streets listed above may obtain a visitor permit in the form of a hang tag for those times when a guest will be staying and they wish to park their vehicle on the street.
 The resident may obtain the hang tag in advance of the visitors’ arrival if necessary.
 The resident will need to visit the Parking Office and present the following: address where vehicle will be parked, tag number of vehicle to be parked and duration of stay.
 The cost is determined by the street being metered or non-metered.
-The cost for a metered street is $1.00 per hour or $8.00 per day and the cost for a non-metered street is $1.00 per day.
+The cost for a metered street is $1.00 per hour or $8.00 per day, $2 per hour or $16 per day on the 1st block of East and West Church St. The cost for a non-metered street is $1.00 per day.
 There is a $4.00 deposit of both and this deposit will be refunded upon return of the hang tag after the visitor stay is concluded.
 All vehicles still need to adhere to the restriction for street sweeping/trash pickup night as posted for each street.

 Resident permits – Note: If you area resident permit holder and your car is damaged or rendered inoperable for any other reason and you need a temporary permit for a rental car etc. please call the Parking office at 301-600-1429 for assistance.